kyberdrb/clean_pacman_cache_dir/README.md

 Internal structural representation - a coarse draft

-Iterate all localy installed packages from the local DB and save each entry into a hashmap `installedPackages` in an instance of class `InstalledPackages`
+Iterate all localy installed packages from the local DB and save each entry into a hashmap `locallyInstalledPackages` in an instance of class `InstalledPackages`

     class PackagesAndTheirFiles

-    installedPackages
+    locallyInstalledPackages
     |-key: "accounts-qml-module"             ('std::string'/class 'PackageName'/std::unique_ptr<PackageName>)
       |-value:                                 (std::unique_ptr<Package>)
         |-locallyInstalledVersion: 0.7-4         (std::string/Version/std::unique_ptr<Version>)